dilipthelip/ELK/README.md

 # ELK

 ## Elastic Search:
-- Elastic search is a NOSQL database
+- Elastic search is a NOSQL database.
 - This is developed based on Apache Lucence.
 - Developed based on Java.
 - Distributed document store and uses JSON over a RESTFUL Api.
 - Schema-less
+- Its highly available because these always run on a cluster which has multiple nodes.
+- It uses resful api to access the elastic search indexes.
+- **MultiTenancy-** Different nodes are used by different clients.
+- Enable alerts and notifications using **Percolating**.

 Configuration is available in below path.